The New Covenant: Physical, Spiritual, or Both in Nature?

 37. The above being the case, do you think the Old Covenant and the New Covenant can be mixed or merged together in any way, shape, or form?

-To my line of logic and reasoning, the parable answers the original question of the nature of the New Covenant without doubt!
-Everything written prior to the parable discussion in this Learning Activity just lends more support to the conclusion.
+To my line of logic and reasoning, the parables listed at the beginning of this Learning Activity answers the original question of the nature of the New Covenant without doubt!
+Everything written after the three parables in this Learning Activity just lends more support to the conclusion.

 Click on Self-Check below to check your answers.